One Container vs. Ten Thousand

 kubectl delete pod my-nginx

-Here’s a complete Deployment manifest for a Node.js application.
-Save this as deployment.yaml:
+Here’s a full Deployment manifest for a simple Node.js app.
+Save it as deployment.yaml:

 apiVersion: apps/v1